sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 ---
 title: "Evolution of the precise code intel backend"
-description: This post reflects on the high-level technical changes as the precise code intel services providing the feature matured through additional features, changing environment requirements, hardening, performance improvements, refactoring, and one major rewrite in a different language.
+description: This post reflects on the high-level technical changes as the precise code intel services matured through additional features, changing environment requirements, hardening, performance improvements, refactoring, and one major rewrite in a different language.
 author: Eric Fritz
 authorUrl: https://eric-fritz.com
 publishDate: 2020-06-17T10:00-07:00